 Set passwords to expire after 90 days

 For added security, require collaborators on your account to reset their passwords every 90 days.
-Navigate to the Account Settings page and and check Expire after 90 days.
+Navigate to Account Settings > Security and Privacy and select Expire after 90 days.

 Enable Single Sign-On (SSO)